AskAlexSharov/erigon-notes/Abstract.md

 - Erigon2 Upgrade2:
     - run all /tests on new commitment code
     - Addapt new History and Commitment code behind experimental flag
+    - RPC KV - add higher level interface than kv: where we will operate by Erigon's Domains and Inverted indices (no matter where they stored in DB or in Snapshots).
+        - Alex added type Inverted index.
+Take a look.
+        - Alex will write proposal
+        - Maybe we can read historical things by: get domain where blockNumb between A and B.

 - After Erigon2:
     - mining must use new commitment code
     - mining: eth_getBlockByNumber returns null for pending block https://github.com/ledgerwatch/erigon/issues/2771